bowman2001/perplexdoc/content/doc/overview/concept/index.md

 ## Support & development

+Should you miss some information in the docs, find a bug in the templates, or have a suggestion, please file an official issue in the repositories (&rightarrow; [Introduction](doc/intro/perplex#in-case-of-problems)).

-There is no public support channel because I can’t maintain it.
-Improving this theme takes all my spare time.
+There will be no public support channel in the foreseeable future because improving this theme takes all my spare time.
 Support and collaborative development will only work bidirectional.
 I will not answer private questions.

-Should you miss some information in the docs, find a bug in the templates, or have a suggestion, please file an official issue in the repositories (&rightarrow; [Introduction](doc/intro/perplex#in-case-of-problems)).

-Should you make bigger contributions, I would love to turn this effort into a community project and change the license holder accordingly to assure, that they are not in vain.
+In case the theme or its modules will benefit from larger contributions, I’d love to turn this effort into a community project and change the license holder accordingly to assure contributors, that their work is not in vain.